Reichstag inquiry into guilt for World War I

 The work itself, as far as the records show, was mostly done prudently and conscientiously.
 The files containing the course of the proceedings and the expert opinions are accordingly of high value as source material.

-The investigative committee was not re-established after the National Socialists won the largest number of seats in the July 1932 Reichstag election.
+The investigative committee was not re-established after the Nazi Party won the largest number of seats in the July 1932 Reichstag election.
 Some of its work remained incomplete and much that had been finished was either suppressed or was destroyed during World War II.

 Background

 In the immediate aftermath of the German Empire's defeat in World War I, a number of key military and political figures – including General Erich Ludendorff, Grand Admiral Alfred von Tirpitz and former chancellor Kuno von Westarp – fled Germany.
 When the fugitives realized that they had no need to fear either revenge or punishment, they returned and raised serious accusations not only against those involved in the German Revolution of 1918–1919 that brought down the Empire and the Hohenzollern monarchy, but also against the leading authorities of the young Weimar Republic.
 In the spring of 1919, Minister President Philipp Scheidemann of the Social Democratic Party (SPD) called Ludendorff a "genial gambler".
 The latter then countered in an open letter with a demand for the establishment of a criminal court to examine the accusations against him.

 On 12 March 1919, Justice Minister Otto Landsberg of the SPD submitted a bill for the establishment of a criminal court to the Weimar National Assembly, the interim parliament also charged with writing a new constitution for Germany.
 Although Ludendorff, retired General Erich von Falkenhayn and others had called for such a court, the conservative parties in the National Assembly spoke out against it.
 The governing Weimar Coalition made up of the SPD, the Catholic Centre Party and the liberal German Democratic Party (DDP) also felt pushed into a more defensive role and in the end no longer considered the approach opportune.
 It was argued that it was more important to establish the facts than to prosecute, and that sound public opinion would then "weed out the reactionary lie".
 In November 1918, the new revolutionary leaders, especially those of the Independent Social Democratic Party (USPD) – a more leftist and strongly anti-war breakaway from the originally united SPD – had sought to place the blame for the war on the German side in order to demonstrate to Germany and the world that they had broken completely with militarism.
 As time went on, however, the leaders of the Majority Social Democrats (MSPD) saw primarily the disadvantages of such a viewpoint for the upcoming peace negotiations.